Famous/famous/README.md

 ## Documentation

-- High-level documentation is included publicly at the [guides section on our website][site-guides].
+- High-level documentation: [guides][site-guides].
-- Rendered versions of the JSDoc comments in the source are browsable at the [docs section of our website][site-docs].
+- Rendered versions of the source code reference documentation: [docs][site-docs].
-- Small examples of using each component are available at [examples repo][github-examples]
+- Small examples of each Famo.us component: [examples repository][github-examples].

 ## Community

 - If you would like to report a bug, please check the [issues][contributing-issues] section in our [contributing instructions][contributing].
-- Ask a question on our [forum][forum] (requires login).
 - Join us in our IRC channel #famous at irc.freenode.net.
-Freenode maintains this [getting started guide][irc-getting-started] for those new to irc.
-If you're new to discussing open-source software development on freenode and you want to ask a question, we recommend that you first read esr's [How to Ask Questions the Smart Way][esr-questions].
+Freenode maintains this [getting started guide][irc-getting-started] for those new to IRC.
-- For contributors, read more instructions in the [CONTRIBUTING.md][contributing-issues] document in this repo.
+- For contributors, read more instructions in [CONTRIBUTING.md][contributing-issues].

 ## Licensing information
 - Famo.us' client-side development package is licensed under the Mozilla public license version 2.0.
 More information can be found at [Mozilla][mpl].
 - Mozilla also maintains an [MPL-2.0 FAQ][mpl-faq] that should answer most questions you may have about the license.
-- Contact us at license@famo.us for further inquiries.
+- Contact license@famo.us for further inquiries.

 Copyright (c) 2014 Famous Industries, Inc.